 Another interesting way to modify and control a mask is using Levels.
 Since a mask is generally blacks and whites with a grayscale blending transition, running levels allows you to modify the mask and the way the adjustment blends into the image.
 This is a control that becomes way more obvious once you see it used, and is a powerful means of making masks meet your needs.

 Vector masks are not usually part of a photographer's tool chest, but can be useful if shape tools or the pen tool are used to create paths.
 The difference between a normal mask and a vector mask is rather simple.
 A normal mask is restricted to the square pixel grid known as a raster or bitmap, which you see if an area of an image is transparent.
 A vector mask can use a path that is independent of the pixel grid and therefore more accurate in describing curved shapes.
 Vectors are scalable as they simply define the path between two defined points.
-While this would seem to make a vector more useful, a rasterized image is more accurate in defining tonal variations and shading.
+While this would seem to make a vector more useful, a rasterized image (converted to pixels) is more accurate in defining tonal variations and shading.
 Vectors are therefore useful in Illustrator for creating drawings or defining shapes.
 In Photoshop they can be used as a means to an end by defining shapes as paths which are then rasterized to become useful as normal layer masks incorporating anti-aliasing to show a curve or an angled line.
 If you have ever used the Type tool you will notice that type can be resized without getting jagged edges.
 That is because type is rendered as vector until you either rasterize the layer or flatten the file in which case it is rasterized automatically.